Managing Asthma in Japan: A Tourist's Guide to Triggers & Getting Help

 This article is based on information from public health authorities.
 For more detailed information, please consult these primary sources:

-- [1] U.S. National Institutes of Health (NIH), NCCIH: "Asthma" - The official source for information on asthma symptoms, triggers, and management, used as a reference for this article.
+• [1] U.S. National Institutes of Health (NIH), NCCIH: “Asthma” - The official source for information on asthma symptoms, triggers, and management.
 Visit the NIH Asthma Page

 Disclaimer: This article provides general information and is not a substitute for professional medical advice.
 Asthma can be life-threatening.
 If you are experiencing severe shortness of breath, difficulty speaking, or your lips or face are turning blue, this is a medical emergency.
 Call 119 for an ambulance in Japan immediately.